Table of Contents

 It is a type of penetration test and is extensively used in the design of flexible pavements.
 This test was developed by the California Division of Highways of the United States.

-California Bearing Ratio is defined as the ratio of force per unit area that is required to penetrate a soil mass with a piston of 1.25mm/min corresponding to that required for the penetration of a standard material.
+California Bearing Ratio is the ratio of force per unit area required to penetrate a soil mass with a piston of 1.25mm/min corresponding to that required for the penetration of a standard material.

 CBR = ( Test load / Standard load ) * 100